A foodie Christmas in Bohol, Philippines 2016

 We ended up having lunch here after a 30-minute drive around the city exposed that everywhere was shut for Christmas Day until 1700.
 But the lunch was great, so we were really pleased to have this Hobson’s Choice placed on us.
 It was packed with locals too and that was just what the Dr ordered.
 What did we eat for our Christmas lunch today at The Kew Hotel;

 - Chicken Halang Halang – Chicken cooked with garlic, ginger, onion, finger chilis, and Bohol coconut milk;

 - Grilled tangigue ala pobre – fish cooked with a dark sauce, ala pobre style, made from lemon juice and soya sauce;

 - Sizzling Ozz Bucco – a beef shank stew with bone marrow, and an unctuous gravy.
 Good choice Ollie.

-- Chicken & pork adobo – chicken and pork bite sized pieces, marinated in a soy and vinegar sauce with an hard boiled egg.
-Sticky gravy that is sweet, salty and sour all in one.
+- Chicken & pork adobo – chicken and pork bite-sized pieces, marinated in a soy and vinegar sauce with a hard-boiled egg.
+Sticky gravy that is sweet, salty, and sour all in one.
 Nice!

-For Christmas dinner we go back to one of the closed joints we were hunting down for lunch.
+For Christmas dinner, we go back to one of the closed joints we were hunting down for lunch.
 The Golden Cowrie.
-I will call out that this was the best complete meal I had this trip.
-This place was incredible and so so cheap its not funny.
+I will call out that this was the best complete meal I had on this trip.
+This place was incredible and so so cheap it’s not funny.
 It was sublime food.
 Packed to the rafters too with locals.
-I am loving those signs as a foodie… The Golden Cowrie by the way is a shellfish not to dissimilar to the Floridian Conch, a marine mollusc which has a glossy, brightly patterned domed shell with a long, narrow opening.
+I am loving those signs as a foodie… The Golden Cowrie by the way is a shellfish not too dissimilar to the Floridian Conch, a marine mollusk that has a glossy, brightly patterned domed shell with a long, narrow opening.
 Back in the day it was used as currency in Indo-Pacific and Africa – go figure.

 - Linat Ang Baka – beef rib soup with plantain;